juliuspr/horn-playing-resources/content/exercises-and-routines/single-note-exercises/_index.md

 ---

 - A version of Six notes (Caruso/Landsman)
-- Building on Fasrkas Pre-warmup
+- Building on Farkas Pre-warmup